-As there are two steps of process of M&A, filing of 1st motion application (Take permission/ instruction for holding of Meetings) with NCLT and filing of 2nd motion petition (Scheme of M&A) with NCLT.
+As there are two steps of process of M&A filing of 1stmotion application (Take permission/ instruction for holding of Meetings) with NCLT and filing of 2nd motion petition (Scheme of M&A) with NCLT.
 Each step includes number of activities and processes as defined as under:

 SI.
 Activity Action to be taken for completion of activity (1) (2) (3) 1.
-Objects clause to be examined Check the object clause of Memorandum of Association of all the Companies with regard to the power of amalgamation.
+Objects clause to be examined Check the object clause of Memorandum of Association of all Companies with regard to the power of amalgamation.
 Check the object clause of the transferee company regarding power to carry on the business of the transferor company; if it is not then it is necessary to amend the Objects Clause to add objects of transferor Companies.
 Check if authorized share capital of the transferee company is sufficient; if not then it is necessary to amend the capital clause of the Company.
 2. Preparation of Draft Scheme of Amalgamation Aspects of Business Valuation, calculation of Swap ratio etc. are being carried out during this process.
 3. Board meeting of the transferor and transferee companies to be held.
 Notice, Agenda, notes to Agenda and draft resolution of the Board Meeting to be sent.
 Board Meeting to be held.
 Agenda for Board Meeting will include the following items: • Effective date to be announced: • Approval of the scheme of amalgamation • Approval of Ratio • Directors/Officers to be empowered to make application to appropriate Tribunal and to take necessary action.
-4. Stock Exchange Immediately after the board meeting approving the scheme/ exchange ratio, both companies will have to inform the respective stock exchanges.